 Display the products in the shopping cart in a convenient size and good resolution.
-Small thumbnail images that you can barely see isn’t a helpful reminder of the products they added to the cart.
-Aside from the images, show them the details about what they are buying, such as availability, the color they chose, and the number of items they added to the cart.
+Small thumbnail images that you can barely see aren’t a helpful reminder of the products they added to the cart.
+Aside from the images, show them the details of what they are buying, such as availability, the color they chose, and the number of items they added to the cart.

 Full disclosure on shipping costs

 Be transparent on the fees right away.
 Ensure that shipping fees, taxes, and other costs are visible throughout.
 Shoppers highly value transparency.
 Any hidden costs, such as taxes, are major turn-offs.

 At the same time, make sure that the return policies and other detailed shipping information are also easy to find.
 If finding the delivery information proves to be a treasure hunt, customers may get frustrated and just give up.
 Customers should also be informed exactly when they will receive the items and what to do if they aren’t too happy about them.

 Eliminate the mandatory sign up and offer a guest checkout